reinhardgrassmann/FlatlandRobotics/content/posts/005_Kinematics_of_a_RR_Robot.md

 .
 $$
 Geometry helps a lot and, for this simple example, finding the pose is quite straightforward.
-For more complex structure, we might want to use homogeneous transformation matrices.
+For more complex structures, we might want to use homogeneous transformation matrices.
 Let's try the vector-matrix machinery for this example.